mgiaramita/Image-Scramble/README.md

 # Image-Scramble
 Scramble and unscramble images

-Program requires command line peramaters to run
+Program requires command line paramaters to run
-First peramater is the image name 'example.jpg'
+First paramater is the image name 'example.jpg'
 Next is the operation to be performed:
 	-u is to unscramble an image
 	-s is to scramble an image